JX-Huam/BlockBuster/README.md

 # About this project
-This is a final project for the course programming technique in UTM (University Technology Malaysia).
+This is a C++ final project for the course programming technique in UTM (University Technology Malaysia).
 I formed a group of 3 with me as the team leader worked together to design and finish this project.

 There are a few main concepts we need to implement which are:
 - Array of objects